Close-up of a Woman Paying With Her Credit Card

 First, it’s important to understand credit and how it works.
 This includes knowing your credit score, how it’s calculated, and what factors impact it.

-You don’t have to be a beginner to not understand what credit is and how it works.
+Understanding credit and how it works can be confusing for anyone, not just novices.
 Credit is a financial tool that allows you to borrow money or access goods and services with the promise to pay back the borrowed amount plus interest.

 To build great credit, focus on paying bills on time, keeping credit balances low, and maintaining a healthy credit mix.

-Your credit score is a numeric representation of your creditworthiness, which is used by lenders to determine your creditworthiness.
-The higher your credit score, the more likely you are to be approved for loans and credit cards with favorable terms.
+Your credit score is a numeric representation of your credit reports, which lenders use to determine your creditworthiness.
+Understandably, the higher your credit score, the more likely you will be approved for loans and credit cards with favorable terms.

 One of the best ways to build great credit is by understanding how it works.
 Here are some key factors that determine your credit score: